salesforce-heroku-workshops/enterprise-java-developer/index.md

         }

 3. Save the file (From the Eclipse menu bar select `File` then select `Save`)
-4. Terminate the running process by opening the `Console` view, select the process from the list of consoles, and select the stop / terminate button (the square, red button)
+4. Terminate the running process by opening the `Console` view, select the webapp-runner process from the list of consoles (using the drop-down arrow next to the computer screen), and select the stop / terminate button (the square, red button)

     ![Console Terminate](console_terminate.png)